UuqV/kathryn-lovell-tech/content/blog/2017-10-13-the-fft/index.md

 ---
-title: "The Fast Fourier Transform with R and Web Audio"
+title: "The Fast Fourier Transform: Composite Audio Visualizer with R and Web Audio"
 date: "2017-10-13"
 coverImage: "download-1.png"
 ---

-The Fast Fourier Transform is another indispensible fundamental in most signal processing.
+The Fast Fourier Transform is an indispensible fundamental in most signal processing.
 Audio signals are no exception.

-Fundamentally, the FFT is used to graph a signal with respect to frequency, rather than its original domain.
-It allows us to separate different parts of our signal from each other, thus we can create a "tone spectrum" when we apply it to audio.
+Fundamentally, the FFT is used to graph a signal with respect to frequency, as opposed to its original domain.
+It allows us to separate different components of our signal from each other, thus we can create a "tone spectrum" when we apply it to audio.

 Ableton's "Spectrum" audio effect does this in real time for you.
 Your output looks like this: